Protiviti-JSargent/ficam-access/pages/PACS-guide.md

 The PIV Reader products communicates via wires (e.g. RS-485, Ethernet) or by secure wireless, to the Validation System and other PACS devices.
 Integrated into the PACS.

 ### **PACS Validation System Category**
-The PACS Validation System provides the necessary functions to perform identification and authentication of the PIV Cardholder and also the PIV Card using a challenge/response process.
+The PACS Validation System provides the necessary functions to perform identification and authentication of the PIV cardholder and also the PIV Card using a challenge/response process.
 A Validation System is made up of several compatible and interoperable components that may include:

 *	**Caching status proxy server - (Core Component)**

-Used to cache PIV-Cardholders data to optimize the performance of PACS.
+Used to cache PI cardholders data to optimize the performance of PACS.
 It continuously validates all of the certificates captured from all of the PIV Cards stored in the PACS database so that the certificate trust path and revocation status are immediately available when the card is presented at the PACS.

 *	**Secure Controllers - (Core Component)**

 The Secure Controller is located within a secure area.
-It communicates with multiple PIV Card readers (for 1, 2 or 3 factor authentication), door actuators/PACS Infrastructure Controller (i.e., door controller), and the Head End System.
-The Secure Controller receives information about the PIV Cardholder from the PIV Card reader.
-Once the cardholder is identified, the Secure Controller sends the card identifier information to the PACS infrastructure controller/panel, which it uses to make access control decisions, such as to release the door locking mechanism to allow a PIV Cardholder access to a facility.
-The Secure Controller communicates to the Head End System to receive changes in the PIV Cardholder access permissions to obtain updated information.
+It communicates with multiple PIV Card Readers (for 1, 2 or 3 factor authentication), door actuators/PACS Infrastructure Controller (i.e., door controller), and the Head End System.
+The Secure Controller receives information about the PIV cardholder from the PIV Card Reader.
+Once the cardholder is identified, the Secure Controller sends the card identifier information to the PACS infrastructure controller/panel, which it uses to make access control decisions, such as to release the door locking mechanism to allow a PIV cardholder access to a facility.
+The Secure Controller communicates to the Head End System to receive changes in the PIV cardholder access permissions to obtain updated information.

 *	**PKI Validation Software - (Core Component)**